WaltersArtMuseum/api-thewalters-org/README.md

 The Walters API supports both the JSON and XML data serialization formats.
 The format for both the request and the response can be specified either using the Content-Type header or adding an .xml or .json extension to the request URI.

 If conflicting formats are specified in headers and/or format extensions, the latter takes precedence.
 XML is currently the default format for both requests and responses.

+## A Note about Images

+There are some [important options and features to understand about the images](images.md) available through the Walters Art Museum API.